-NOx emissions increased by two tons over 2019 levels.
-Although, figures for air pollutants emitted at each site are trending significantly below prescribed environmental limits.
+NOx emissions were 28 tons, the same as in 2021.
+NOx concentration has decreased by about 1/4 since 2021, when the cogeneration system at the Fujieda Plant was updated to a low NOx emission type.
+Figures for air pollutants emitted at each site are trending significantly below prescribed environmental limits.
 Since the second half of 2014, Chugai has been implementing the conversion of the main fuel in heat source equipment from fuel oil to city gas.
 This was reflected in a significant decrease in SOx emissions, a figure which we continue to maintain.

 SOx and Dust Emissions

 Based on the Soil Pollution Control Act and various prefectural ordinances, the Chugai Group conducts appropriate soil surveys in compliance with the law.